joebew42/diaspora-replica/README.md

 * The deploy and configuration of the machine with [Vagrant 2] and [Puppet]
 * The deploy of Diaspora* itself with [Capistrano 3]

-With these two tasks we can automatically set up different environments, from development to production installation.
+With these two tasks you can automatically set up different environments, from development to production installation.

 ##How to start a development environment